EricFanUofT/SpentAtAGlance/README.md

 ### Data Engineering Tools
 SpentAtAGlance uses the following tools for the data pipeline:

--Apache Kafka
+- Apache Kafka
--Apache HDFS
+- Apache HDFS
--Spark
+- Spark
--Spark Streaming
+- Spark Streaming
--Apache Cassandra
+- Apache Cassandra
--Flask with Highcharts and Bootstrap
+- Flask with Highcharts and Bootstrap

 ### Data Source
 SpentAtAGlance uses producer scripts found in the kafka_producers folder to synthesis the data source as json formatted strings.
 The input has the following schema:

-"date": String      ("%Y-%m-%d")
+- "date": String      ("%Y-%m-%d")
-"day_of_week": int
+- "day_of_week": int
-"time": String      ("%H-%M-%S")
+- "time": String      ("%H-%M-%S")
-"name": String
+- "name": String
-"trans_type": String
+- "trans_type": String
-"amount": double
+- "amount": double

 The historical data for batch processing is ~50 GB in size containing transaction record as early as Jan 1, 2015.
 There are approximately 1.3 million different users.
 The number transactions per day is randomly simulated with variety between different days of the week and different months of the year.
 There are 20 different transaction categories, each with a different average costs and standard deviation.